 - LendingRobot.
 Not a P2P platform itself, LendingRobot automates and tracks investments across Prosper and LendingClub, and it’s free for the first $5,000 of principal managed)

 Municipal bonds are a complex and opaque market, traditionally hard to access for regular investors.
 Neighborly aspires to change that, offering easier online access for individuals who want to invest in municipal bonds, which mean you can support investments in communities you care about while also realizing tax benefits.

 State Exemptions allowing Crowdfunding for Non-Accredited Investors

 As if crowdfunding for non-accredited investors wasn’t confusing enough already, at least 35 states also have some form of law permitting residents who are non-accredited investors to invest in crowdfunding of businesses located within the state.
 Check out our list of state-by-state investment limits for non-accredited investors for more details.Have a question about crowdfunded investing?
 Want to learn more but aren’t sure where to start?
-You can explore more than 80 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
+You can explore more than 90 crowdfunding investment platforms in our database and learn more about the nuts and bolts of crowdfunding and alternative investing on our blog.
 And before investing, we strongly recommend getting a clear picture of your overall finances using a tool like Personal Capital.
 It's free, it's what we use to track our own finances, and when you sign up using that link you'll be helping to support YieldTalk.